oskarAtWork/validation-testing/README.md

 # Other

-- If you point the program at be-url.json file (in the pp-repo) it will run tests against all prod and qa environments
 - Let oskar know if this might be useful
 - If you are trying to go for prod or qa environments, you need to use vpn or have whitelisted IP
 - JSON is pronounced J'son 🇫🇷